Quarticai/QuarticGym/README.rst

 Example Usage
 -------------

-You may want to consult this `jupyter notebook <https://github.com/Quarticai/QuarticGym/blob/main/examples.ipynb>`_ to see some example use cases.
+See the `jupyter notebook <https://github.com/Quarticai/QuarticGym/blob/main/examples.ipynb>`_ for example use cases.